armandoBringas/Platonic-Solids/README.md

-# DancingObjects
+# Platonic Solids
-Unity 3D dancing objects example using the "Timeline" and "Animator" features.
+Unity 3D dancing platonic solids example using the "Timeline" and "Animator" features.